henrythasler/mapbox-render/README.md

 ## References

-The following links have helped a great deal to understand several technical concepts.
+The following links have helped a great deal to understand several technical concepts or were just used to copy-and-paste something.

 ## Mapbox References